chidiwilliams/chidiwilliams.com/content/post/building-an-expression-evaluator-part-2.md

 ### Tokenizing function names

-In the tokenization stage, we need to parse two new types of tokens: function names (like `SQRT`), and the comma symbol that separates function arguments.
+In the tokenization stage, we need to parse two new types of tokens: function names (like `SQRT`) and the comma symbol that separates function arguments.

 A valid function name may contain one or more uppercase letters.
-So, in `tokenize`, if the current token is an uppercase letter, we'll check for the other characters that form the name and push them as a single string to the list of tokens.
+In `tokenize`, if we find an uppercase letter in the expression, we'll check for the other characters that form the name and push them as a single string to the list of tokens.

 ```js
 if (/[A-Z]/.test(char)) {